benedictekh/programvarearkitektur/README.md

 # Battleships<br/>

-This project was created inline with the cource TDT4240 - Software Architecture, where we develop med mulitplayer game focusing on using methods and patterns from the course.
+This project was created inline with the cource TDT4240 - Software Architecture, where we develop a mulitplayer game focusing on using methods and patterns from the course.

 <img width="749" alt="Skjermbilde 2021-04-26 kl  15 26 05" src="https://user-images.githubusercontent.com/69898083/116090023-ba469500-a6a3-11eb-9284-13ed0016c325.png">

 ## 1 Installing project <br/>
 ### 1.1 Getting started <br/>
 To run the application you need to install [Android Studio](https://developer.android.com/studio/?gclid=CjwKCAjwv4_1BRAhEiwAtMDLsozFvTbQdD1gDDKtKmX58Udj2DvLeoF2hyhyzdcBArlbnsQCdAUq6RoCfMYQAvD_BwE&gclsrc=aw.ds).
-The project is andorid speciefied so you need two android emulators to run the multiplayer game.
-If you dont have an android device Android Studio comes with the possibility to run on an emulator (see section 1.3) <br/>
+The project is andorid speciefied so you need two android emulators to run the multiplayer game, and one emulator for single player.
+If you don't have an android device Android Studio comes with the possibility to run the game on an emulator (see section 1.3) <br/>

 ### 1.2 Cloning the project </br>